 - Produced by the Austrian Mint.

 To celebrate the 60th anniversary of the reign of Franz Josef I, the Austrian Emperor and King of Hungary during the rule of the Austro-Hungarian Empire, the Austrian Mint produced the 100 Corona Gold Austria Coin.
-These coins were only available from 1908 to 1914, with the final circulation versions struck in 1915.
+These coins were only available from 1908 to 1914, with the restrike versions struck with a date of 1915.

 Austria underwent a redesign of its currency starting in 1892, with the first denominations issued in much lower face values.
 At this time in Austrian history, the empire’s currency was known as the Crown, or Corona.
 The first coins issued had face values of 10 and 20 Corona, with the 100 Corona coin released only during the aforementioned time frame to celebrate Franz Josef I’s diamond jubilee.